 The events of What If…? are canon.
 It’s part of the MCU multiverse.
 The multiverse is here.
 It is real, and it is absolutely fantastic, people.

-Finally, there’s no indication that the Tony Stark we’ll see in What If…? will reappear in the MCU down the road.
-But we do know that Captain Carter (Hayley Atwell) is a central character in What If…? and that she might appear in Multiverse of Madness as well.
+There is so much information out there that we aren’t sure what to believe.
+But some of these spoilers and leaks have panned out over the past few years, so we’re willing to take a listen.
 Therefore, it wouldn’t be too surprising to see this Stark variant in future MCU movies and shows.
-After all, you can’t just introduce a random Iron Man without having bigger plans for the character now that the Sacred Timeline version is dead and buried.
+After all, you can’t introduce a random Iron Man without having more extensive plans for the character now that the Sacred Timeline version is dead and buried.

 After 11 years, Robert Downey Jr’s as Iron Man came to a sad end, as seen in Avengers: Endgame.
 In 2019, Tony Stark saved the universe by sacrificing himself by snapping his fingers to bring back everyone who died due to the blip.